The Quadrant reporting feature takes the guesswork out of productivity measures.

 Each point on the quadrant represents a user, team, role, etc. When a point is clicked on you will be able to see: the entities name, x axis metric value, y axis metric value, and productivity ratio.

-Based on where a User, Team, Role in the Quadrant is displayed, you can have the appropriate game changing or encouraging conversation that needs to happen.
+Based on where a user, team, or role is displayed in the quadrant, you can have the appropriate game changing or encouraging conversation that needs to happen.

 1. Open the left navigation and click Analytics.

 2. From the analytics' home page, you can open any previously saved reports or open a new report type.